ACCURMENT COMPARISONS

 1. Use Partitioned Pricing to Soften the Impact

 Instead of increasing a single, all-inclusive price, break down the total cost into components (e.g., base price + small fixed surcharge for ingredients or staff).
-Research shows partitioned pricing can reduce “sticker shock” by making cost increases feel more transparent yet less painful (Kamenica, 2021).
-For example, subtly adding a “fresh ingredient surcharge” or “service support fee” allows customers to mentally separate these increases from the core product price.
+This can make cost increases feel more transparent yet less painful (Kamenica, 2021).

 2. Implement Stepwise, Small Price Increases Over Time

 Gradual price increases create less resistance than a single large hike.
-Consumer psychology demonstrates that frequent, modest increments maintain acceptance by reducing cognitive dissonance and anchoring expectations progressively (Dhar et al., 2023).
+Frequent, modest increments maintain acceptance by reducing cognitive dissonance and anchoring expectations progressively (Dhar et al., 2023).

 Consumers tolerate price increases better when linked to higher quality or ethical sourcing narratives.
-Messaging emphasizing that adjustments sustain premium ingredients or fair staff wages can activate moral licensing and cause consumers to perceive price hikes as justified investments (Lee & Aaker, 2022).
+This can activate moral licensing and cause consumers to perceive price hikes as justified investments (Lee & Aaker, 2022).

 1. “Bring-a-Friend” Offers